scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_custom_features.rst

 For this, specify the necessary additional layer names using ``additional_layers`` in ``features_kwargs``.
 The specified image layers will be passed to the custom feature extraction function.

-Here, we show this behaviour by defining a feature extraction function that sums two image layers:
+Here, we show this behavior by defining a feature extraction function that sums two image layers:

 ..
 GENERATED FROM PYTHON SOURCE LINES 83-103